A - Z Waste Guide

 Dog Waste

-NTU provide dog waste bins along the Clifton nature trial and popular routes around Brackenhurst campus.
+NTU provide dog waste bins along the Clifton nature trail and popular routes around Brackenhurst campus.
 The bins are emptied by the landscape team to one main bin which is collected separately from the normal waste.

 Electronic and Electrical Equipment